rghei/rghei/README.md

-# Nothing that matters

-My projects can be found on [Codeberg](https://codeberg.org/serghei)
+My projects can be found on [Codeberg](https://codeberg.org/serghei).